CLO835FinalTermProject/clo835_project/README.md

 1. Code pushed to GitHub
 2. GitHub Actions builds and pushes Docker image to ECR
-3. Flux detects changes and deploys to EKS
+3. Manual deployment to EKS using kubectl
 4. Application runs with MySQL database
 5. Application fetches background images from S3